tbensky/NeuralNetworks/README.md

 This was also a fun mathematical exercise in matrices and vector reshaping, with details all captured in [bp.pdf](https://github.com/tbensky/NeuralNetworks/blob/main/Backprop_derive/bp.pdf).

 The code and API is identical to the `ANNLoops` code.

+# ANNPytorch

+Another adapation, but now I used PyTorch.